Bigkoo/Android-PickerView/README-en.md

         pvNoLinkOptions.setNPicker(food,clothes,computer);
         pvNoLinkOptions.show();
 ```

+### Notes（2017-7-10）
+* Note: when we start setting the time, we need to pay special attention
+* reason: the internal component of the month adds 1 processing and the end date is set to the last month's number of days

+* error usage case:
+StartDate.set (2013,1,1);
+EndDate.set (2020,12,31);

+* correct use case:
+StartDate.set (2013,0,1);
+EndDate.set (2020,11,31);

 ## For more detail, pelase refer to the Demo code, If there is still doubt about you, pelase [New Issue](https://github.com/Bigkoo/Android-PickerView/issues)